Rs. 16 Lakh Loan - Features, Eligibility and How to Apply

 A Rs.
 16 lakh loan against securities is one of the most efficient ways to meet high-value financial needs without compromising your long-term investment goals.
 Whether you're dealing with a business requirement, a family milestone, or an emergency expense, this loan gives you fast access to funds while letting your investments remain intact and continue to grow.
 Instead of selling your mutual funds, shares, or insurance policies at the wrong time, you can borrow against them at lower interest rates, with minimal paperwork and complete flexibility.
 It’s smart, seamless, and entirely digital, designed for today’s fast-moving financial needs.

 Use your investments wisely, borrow against them, don’t break them.
-Apply for your Rs.
+Apply for Rs.
 16 lakh loan now

 Frequently asked questions